Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 Abbaye de Sauvelade (Stage 5: Eauze to Saint-Jean-Pied-de-Port)

-Église Saint-Nicolas in Harambeltz (Stage 5: Eauze to Saint-Jean-Pied-de-Port)
+Harambeltz (Stage 5: Eauze to Saint-Jean-Pied-de-Port)

-For me, this church in the tiny hamlet of Harambeltz was perhaps the highlight of the Chemin de Saint-Jacques.
+For me, Église Saint-Nicolas in the tiny hamlet of Harambeltz is perhaps the highlight of the Chemin de Saint-Jacques.
+Nestled among the farmhouses and cowsheds, its simple stone walls hide a meticulously restored baroque interior.

 Visit eleven of the ‘most beautiful villages’ in France

-Formed in 1982, with the aim of protecting and promoting the heritage and beauty of small towns throughout France, the association of Les Plus Beaux Villages de France has grown to include 164 villages scattered throughout the country.
+Formed in 1982, with the aim of protecting and promoting the heritage and beauty of small towns throughout France, the association of Les Plus Beaux Villages de France has grown to include 176 villages scattered throughout the country.

-Along the Chemin de Saint-Jacques du-Puy, you’ll visit eleven of France’s ‘most beautiful villages’ –
+Along the Chemin de Saint-Jacques du-Puy, you’ll visit eleven of France’s ‘most beautiful villages’:

 Saint-Côme-d’Olt (Stage 2: Aumont-Aubrac to Figeac)